In National

 For most student-athletes, the game will get posted on their team’s HUDL page, the school’s official athletics website, and a handful of colleges might see it weeks or even months down the line.
 But what if there was another way?
 What if your athlete could use the clips from that game to help themselves get recruited for free?

-With athletic departments from local colleges to major universities facing new financial challenges, collegiate coaches are using already existing resources at their disposal to recruit athletes, including one of the biggest – social media.
+With athletic departments from local colleges to major universities facing new financial challenges, collegiate coaches are using existing resources at their disposal to recruit athletes, including one of the biggest – social media.
 As a parent, how can you understand what will work best to get your athlete in front of the right people?
-Today, we will look at Twitter, Instagram and TikTok, and how each can be used to market to collegiate coaches.
+Today, we will look at Twitter, Instagram, and TikTok, and how each can be used to market to collegiate coaches.
+Each platform offers unique opportunities to showcase athletic skills and personal brand.
+Additionally, leveraging Sportscasting’s crypto sports betting guide can provide insights into how cryptocurrency and digital payments are reshaping the sports industry.
+These insights also include how athletes and their personal brands can benefit from these emerging trends.

 Twitter: